KxSystems/docs/docs/interfaces/solace/index.md

 A full outline of the available functionality is outlined [here](user-guide.md) with example inplementations outlined [here](examples.md).

+Installation of this interface can be completed by following the install guide outlined [here](https://github.com/KxSystems/solace#installation).

 In addition to integration with the C api use of the Solace RESTful api is also outlined for the sending and receipt of messages from kdb+.
 This method of integrating with Solace PubSub+ brokers is outlined [here](solacerest.md).

 ## Status